Jammy2211/PyAutoGalaxy/docs/api/lensing.rst

     image = sersic_light_profile.profile_image_from_grid(grid=grid)

-The plot module provides convinience methods for plotting properties of objects, like the image of a *LightProfile*:
+The plot module provides convenience methods for plotting properties of objects, like the image of a *LightProfile*:

 .. code-block:: bash